KevinWang676/KevinWang676.github.io/_pages/one-more-thing.md

 <h6> * bilibili is one of the most popular video-sharing platforms in China and it is often referred to as the Chinese version of YouTube</h6>

 *Technology alone is not enough.
-It's technology married with the liberal arts, married with the humanities, that yields the results that make our hearts sing — Steve Jobs*
+It's technology married with the liberal arts, married with the humanities, that yields the results that make our hearts sing. -- Steve Jobs*